clookin/Filmoteca/README.md

 -------------------------

-Movie Reviews Application
+# Movie Reviews Application
 This is a web application for Movie Reviews where users can add and delete their own movie reviews.
 The application is built using React, Vite, Formik, Material-UI, and utilizes a fictional JSON server as a backend to store and manage movie review data.

 Features:

--Add a new movie review, including movie title, review text, and whether it's recommended.
+- Add a new movie review, including movie title, review text, and whether it's recommended.
--Delete your own movie reviews.
+- Delete your own movie reviews.
--View a list of existing movie reviews with their titles and review excerpts.
+- View a list of existing movie reviews with their titles and review excerpts.